Kellyhimself/POS/docs/onboarding_checklist.md

 # Wholesale POS System Onboarding Checklist

-This checklist will guide you through the steps required to set up your business on the POS & Inventory System, including KRA eTIMS compliance.
+This checklist will guide you through the steps required to set up your business on the BMS & Inventory System, including KRA eTIMS compliance.
 Please print and check off each item as you complete it.

 ---